 Waiting Period After a Turndown

-When an application is turned down, the applicant must wait one year from the date they submitted it before applying again.
+When an application is turned down, the applicant must wait one year from the application submission date before applying again.
 In a few special circumstances, OBT will waive the one-year waiting period.
 In those cases, the applicant will receive notice of the waiver at the same time they receive their turndown notification.

 As a responsive grantmaker, OBT welcomes applications from organizations distinctly positioned to help their communities thrive.

-If you have further questions after reviewing this information, visit Our Region to reach out to one of our program teams.
-Or call our office (651-227-8036 or 888-291-1123) and ask to speak with a program officer.
+If you have further questions after reviewing this information, please email one of our program teams:

 Starting an Application

-When you’re ready to start or continue an application, visit the Application Portal.
+When you’re ready to start or continue a general operations, restricted, or capital application, visit the Application Portal.
+(Learn more about those application types below.)

 When you begin your application in the portal, depending on your responses to some initial questions, you will be routed to an application tailored to your organization’s needs.